This post may contain affiliate links. Please read our disclosure policy.

 Example: “I’m going on a circle hunt… to see what we can find.
 Round ones, circle ones.
 Lots of different kinds!”
 (Just invent words to the song, as I do!
 Your kids won’t care as long as you are singing it)

 I can’t think of any preschool themes that won’t work for this idea!

 Here is an easy color-hunt activity using an old egg carton.
 Our kids LOVE this game.

-This is not only fun but great for improving their fine motor skills.
+This is not only fun but also great for improving fine motor skills.

-BONUS: If you have spare time, pick up a book and read with your child.
+BONUS: If you have spare time, pick up a book and read with your preschooler.
 The rewards of this one are endless…